thomashkolbe/8080_Home_Computer/README.md

 completely replace from the LM80C implementation, because of missing status flags (here: the overflow flag) and 16-bit arithmetic operations in the 8080 CPU compared to the Z80.
 Unfortunately, the DRAW command does not work 100% yet (to be precise: in cases where DX>DY).
+The good news is that all other BASIC commands adapted from the LM80C (including the other graphics commands) work well.

 ### Further Ideas and Plans